Is it good to buy REIT or Real Estate Investment Trust during this time of COVID-19 pandemic?

-AREIT Inc. or Ayala REIT will be the first company to foray into this brand-new asset class in the Philippines, so continue reading if you want to learn more about this investment opportunity.
+AREIT Inc. or Ayala REIT is the first company in the Philippines that forayed into this brand-new asset class in the Philippines, so continue reading if you want to learn more about this investment opportunity.

 (UPDATE July 22, 2020): AREIT announced that its Final IPO price has been set at P27.00 per share.
 The company said that they will offer to the public 47.864 million primary shares and 409.019 secondary shares, with an overallotment option of up to 45.69 million shares.

 Based on the AREIT IPO prospectus, the offer period will run from July 27 to Aug 3, 2020.
 Interested investors can buy shares of AREIT Inc. through their preferred stock broker.

 The listing date in the PSE and start of trading of AREIT stocks is on August 13, 2020.

 REIT or Real Estate Investment Trust is a collective investment scheme which pools money from various investors and uses the pooled funds to acquire, manage, or sell real estate properties (which may be residential or commercial).

 A REIT investment is essentially the same as a regular stock investment, but with some interesting features.
 Just like stocks, REIT is an equity product with a potential for capital gains but, unlike common shares, it has a defined return or yield.
 In the Philippines, REITs are required by law to distribute to shareholders dividends of at least 90% of distributable income.

 What are the benefits of investing in REIT?

 REIT offers three primary benefits to its investors.